 Looking for a fun and engaging way to start the school year with a new class?
 With 3 activities based on getting to know students, helping them to reflect on last year and interact with each other, this product will help you break the ice and start the year well!

-Five Themes of Geography: Interactive Notebook Unit and Notebook Flippables Notes, flippables, activities and Power Points included!!!!
+Five Themes of Geography: Interactive Notebook Unit and Notebook Flippables Notes, flippables, activities, Power Points and a final project included!!!!

 $3.00.
 In this simulated activity, the teacher takes on the role of employer/interviewer, and the student takes on the role of interviewee.
 Students are interviewed during class, and one lucky one receives the fictitious job!
 My former students have periodically approached me to inform me about how much they used from this activity in order to secure their coveted jobs.